plaidchuck/WGU/D315 - Network And Security Foundations/Section1.md

 whois - Linux Only - Shows information about domain registration

-tcpdump - Packet sniffer application
+tcpdump - Linux only - Packet sniffer application

 finger - Linux - Provides information for logged in user